HeeebsInc/DeepHoops/README.md

 Visit my blog on medium.com to follow through the entire tutorial!

-I plan on combining the entire tutorial here once it is fully completed!
+The README will contain the entire tutorial once it is finished.

 https://medium.com/@HeeebsInc/using-machine-learning-to-predict-daily-fantasy-basketball-scores-part-i-811de3c54a98